 VA Claims for Sumner-Class Veterans

-Navy Ratings Most Exposed to Asbestos Aboard Allen M. Sumner-Class DD
+Navy Ratings Most Exposed to Asbestos Aboard Allen M. Sumner-Class Destroyers

 The U.S. Department of Veterans Affairs and the public asbestos litigation record document that the following Navy ratings worked routinely in spaces where ACM was installed, maintained, ripped out, and replaced: